pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Create a stage with backdrop

 Our first job will be to set up the Stage for our game.
-This tutorial comes with a photo of a green field.
+This tutorial comes with a photo of a green field, `green-field.jpg`.
 You can check what it looks like in the "Images and sounds" tab — come back to this "Tutorial" tab when you've done that.

 In Pytch, to make our stage, we:

 * give it a name (`Field`);

 * say what its backdrops should be, using a Python _list_.
-Even though there's only one backdrop, we still need to put it in a list, using square bracket `[]` characters.
+Even though there's only one backdrop, we still put it in a list, using square bracket `[]` characters.

-To do these two things, we need this code:
+To do these two things, we need to add this code:

 {{< commit add-Field-as-stage >}}